 If you plan and prepare, there is the option of sorting it into the right categories and sending it off for recycling.
 Recycling of cardboard does appear to be a viable option.
 Many of the cardboard boxes that we handle have been reduced to pulp then turned into ‘new’ cardboard.
 I would suggest that this should be our first option.

 Cardboard will turn into compost.
 Some boxes are quite big.
 Can such a big and bulky item decompose into something as useful as compost?

 It will decompose if it’s allowed to become wet.
 It works well in any composting system.
 To get the best results it will help if you break it down or shred it into small pieces.
 This applies to most things that go into the compost bin, heap or pile.
 If you find it a struggle to cut a big box into small pieces, make it wet.
 Soggy cardboard will fall to pieces in your hands.

 Making compost from cardboard

 There are no rules that say that cardboard has to be dry when you load it into the compost.
 Wet, mashed up, cardboard will work just as well as dry.
 It’s all going to get wet or damp as the compost forms.

+You can make compost with cardboard.
 Cardboard is the perfect ‘carbon brown’.
 It ranks along with dead leaves and sawdust.
 You need a good supply of ‘carbon browns’ if you’re making compost from food waste.
+Cardboard will soak up any surplus moisture that may be in the compost.

 It makes sense to keep a store of flattened cardboard boxes for the purpose of ripping into pieces and adding it to the compost as you need it.